 People using Sony’s cameras have faced a long-term issue of the availability of third-party lenses.
-They had only to choose from some of the Sony or Samsung lenses, which were although good, but expensive in the prices.
+They had only to choose from some of the Sony or Samsung lenses, although good, but expensive in the prices.

-Tamron 28-75mm f 2.8 was one of the first E-mount lenses introduced for Sony by the third-party manufacturer and was specially designed for the mirrorless cameras.
-After the introduction of this, the photographers now have a wide range of options and within the budget.
+Tamron 28-75mm f 2.8 was one of the first E-mount lenses introduced for Sony by the third-party manufacturer and was specially designed for mirrorless cameras.
+After introducing this, the photographers now have a wide range of options and within the budget.

 The Tamron 28-77 mm is an excellent standard zoom lens with quality-built material and is quite affordable.

 Tamron is a Japanese International company making high-quality photo lenses since the 1950s.
 As Sony has approx. 12% share in Tamron, the company is now making lenses specially optimized for the Sony cameras.
-Although low in the price, the lenses made by Tamron give tremendous results.
+Although low in price, the lenses made by Tamron give tremendous results.

 Tamron 28-77mm has some advanced focusing technologies and a silent motor.
 The Direct Manual Focusing System helps you to take shots fast and accurately.
-While the rapid extra silent stepping drive makes the motor quiet.
+At the same time, the rapid extra silent stepping drive makes the motor quiet.
 The autofocus also works great in low-light conditions.

-I have taken several close-range photos of several flowers, plants, etc. and the results were amazingly high.
-As described above, the problem of bokeh arrives when we go for the long-range or the low light.
+I have taken several close-range photos of several flowers, plants, etc., and the results were amazingly high.
+As described above, bokeh’s problem arrives when we go for the long-range or the low light.
 There we can say that the result of the lens bokeh is below average.

-The lens is also not very good in terms of flare performance and flares tremendously while taking the shorts of incoming light.
+The lens is also not very good in flare performance and flares tremendously while taking the shorts of incoming light.
 For example, if you take photos of the sun at any time, you will notice the flares in your photos.
 Typically, the zoom lenses have anti-flare technologies that reduce the flares at the minimum.

 But unfortunately, not in the case of this lens.